Skip to main content

 2. Air freight – Much faster, but more expensive.
 Used for smaller high-value items or urgent shipments.

 The right choice depends on your budget, your timeline, and what you’re moving.
-Princeton Movers works with trusted international carriers and handles logistics from pickup to delivery.
+Princeton Moving works with trusted international carriers and handles logistics from pickup to delivery.

 You’ll need documentation—sometimes a lot of it.
 That includes: